cetic/ORS/README.md

 The properties file `src/main/resources/namespaceConfig.properties` configures the ORS.
 This file is composed of:

  * Generator section.
- 	The location of the directories that contain the generated filesi the _target_ project directory.
+ 	- The location of the directories that contain the generated files in the _target_ project directory.
 The default configuration should be sufficient.
-         ** POJO_directory 	-> generated POJOs
+    	* POJO_directory 	-> generated POJOs
-         ** query_directory 	-> generated query POJOs
+    	* query_directory 	-> generated query POJOs
-         ** target_directory	-> directoroy of the generated project sources
+    	* target_directory	-> directoroy of the generated project sources
-         ** target_package	-> the package the generator is going to generate data The generator is going to generate 3 subpackages rs -> rest resources
+    	* target_package	-> the package the generator is going to generate data
+    - The generator generates 3 subpackages
+    	* rs -> rest resources
-             rdf -> converting POJO to rdf
+    	* rdf -> converting POJO to rdf
-             manager -> business logic
+    	* manager -> business logic
  * RDF configuration section.
 This section defines the RDF <-> POJO conversion rules
  	- RDF namespace configuration.
 It is necessary to edit this section
  		* defaultNamespace -> the domain ontology namespace